rangertaha/messaging-patterns/README.rst

 Example Messaging Patterns
 ==========================

-These are simple example based tutorials for developing basic messaging applications with `RabbitMQ <https://www.rabbitmq.com/download.html>`_.
-RabbitMQ and the `Pika <https://github.com/pika/pika/>`_  Python library must be installed to run the code examples
+Here are some straightforward, example-based tutorials for building basic messaging applications using [RabbitMQ](https://www.rabbitmq.com/download.html).
+To run the code examples, make sure both RabbitMQ and the [Pika](https://github.com/pika/pika/) Python library are installed.

 Installation